Skip to main content

 • "cx-common:version".
 The "cx-common" prefix MUST resolve to "https://w3id.org/catenax/ontology/common#".
 The value MUST indicate the major and minor version of the implemented AAS-specification and must be at least "3.0".

-For more details on conventions in dcat:Catalogs, see CX-0018.
+For more details on conventions for the DSP catalog see CX-0018.

 4.1.5 Error Handling

-Error response 501 Not Implemented MUST be used for API operations and parameter values not yet supported.
+Error response 501 Not Implemented MUST be used for APIAPI An API is a way for two or more computer programs to communicate with each other. operations and parameter values not yet supported.

 For error handling see Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces.